Skip to content

 forge test -vvvv

 That's it for testing!
-You can see the complete Container.t.sol file and MyToken.t.sol file on GitHub.
+You can find the complete Container.t.sol and MyToken.t.sol files below:

 Deploy in Foundry with Solidity Scripts